nanocosmos/docs/docs/nanoplayer/nanoplayer_player_metrics.md

     "style": {
         ...
     },
-    metrics: {
+    "metrics": {
-        accountId: 'YOUR-METRICS-ACCOUNT-ID',       // replace with your metrics account id
-        accountKey: 'YOUR-METRICS-ACCOUNT-KEY',     // replace with your metrics account key
-        userId: 'viewer1',                          // value can be changed per viewer
-        eventId: 'event1',                          // value can be changed per event
-        statsInterval: 10,                          // statistics interval in seconds
-        customField1: 'CustomInfo1'                 // value can be changed
-    },
+        "accountId": "YOUR-METRICS-ACCOUNT-ID", // replace with your metrics account id "accountKey": "YOUR-METRICS-ACCOUNT-KEY", // replace with your metrics account key "userId": "viewer1", // value can be changed per viewer "eventId": "event1", // value can be changed per event "statsInterval": 10, // statistics interval in seconds "customField1": "CustomInfo1" // value can be changed },
     ...
 }
 ```